Azure/Enterprise-Scale-for-AVS/Examples/PrivateCloud/AVS-PrivateCloud/readme.md

 # 001-AVS-PrivateCloud
 Status: Awaiting PG Signoff

 Azure VMware Solution provides private cloud environment with vSphere cluster built from dedicated bare-metal Azure infrastructure.
-This is the first tutorial to provision the private cloud resource.
+This is the first tutorial to walk through the process of provisioning the private cloud resource.

 ## Prerequisites